 Age-Friendly Health Systems is an initiative of The John A. Hartford Foundation and the Institute for Healthcare Improvement (IHI), in partnership with the American Hospital Association (AHA) and the Catholic Health Association of the United States (CHA).
 You are invited to learn more and participate in the Age-Friendly Health Systems movement:

-- Visit aha.org/AgeFriendly to stay current on progress or email us at ahaactioncommunity@aha.org to add your name to our communications. - Join an action community to test and share results with other organizations working towards reliably putting the 4Ms into practice.
-The next action community begins in Fall 2019.
-Email ahaactioncommunity@aha.org to participate. - Participate in learning calls or other programs about Age-Friendly Health Systems.
+- 1. Visit aha.org/AgeFriendly to stay current on progress or email us at ahaactioncommunity@aha.org to add your name to our communications. - 2.
+Join an action community to test and share results with other organizations working toward reliably putting the 4Ms into practice.
+In the AHA Age-Friendly Health Systems Action Community that convened in fall 2019, 75 hospitals and health care practices achieved a form of recognition.
+The next AHA action community begins in fall 2020.
+Email ahaactioncommunity@ aha.org to participate. - 3.
+Participate in learning calls or other programs about Age-Friendly Health Systems.
 Check aha.org/ AgeFriendly for upcoming options.